 Box 1d.
 Shows the cash proceeds, reduced by any commissions or transfer taxes related to the sale, for transactions involving stocks, debt, commodities, forward contracts, non-Section 1256 option contracts, or securities futures contracts.
 May show the proceeds from the disposition of your interest(s) in a widely held fixed investment trust.
 May also show the aggregate amount of cash and the fair market value of any stock or other property received in a reportable change in control or capital structure arising from the corporate transfer of property to a foreign corporation.
-Losses on forward contracts or non-Section 1256 option contracts are shown in parentheses.
-This box does not include proceeds from regulated futures contracts or Section 1256 option contracts.
-Report this amount on Form 8949 or on Schedule D (Form 1040) (Whichever is applicable) as explained in the Instructions for Schedule D (Form 1040).
+Losses on forward contracts.
+Report this amount on Form 849 or on Schedule D (Form 1040) (whichever is applicable) as explained in the Instructions for Schedule D (Form 1040).

 Box 1e.
-Shows the cost or other basis of securities sold.
-If the securities were acquired through the exercise of a noncompensatory option granted or acquired on or after January 1, 2014, the basis has been adjusted to reflect your option premium.
-If the securities were acquired through the exercise of a noncompensatory option granted or acquired before January 1, 2014, your broker is permitted, but not required, to adjust the basis to reflect your option premium.
+Shows the cost or other basis of securities sold accurities were acquired through the exercise of a noncompensatory option granted or acquired on or after January 1, 2014, the basis has been adjusted to reflect your option premium.
+If the securities were acquired through the exercise of a noncompensatory option granted or acquired through the exercise of a concompensatory option granted or acquired through the exercise of a concompensatory option granted or acquired through the exercise of a compensatory option, the basis to reflect your option premium.
 If the securities were acquired through the exercise of a compensatory option, the basis has not been adjusted to include any amount related to the option that was reported to you on a Form W-2.
 If box 5 is checked, box 1e may be blank.
 See the Instructions for Form 8949, Instructions for Schedule D (Form 1040), or Pub.
 550 for details.